Themekraft/tk-google-fonts/readme.txt

 Checkout the related Google Page of the font to see how to write the CSS to call the font.

-= Where can I report bugs or contribute to the project? =

-Bugs can be reported either in our support forum or preferably on the [TK Google Fonts Repository @Bitbucket](https://bitbucket.com/themekraft/tk-google-fonts/issues/ "TK Google Fonts Repository @Bitbucket").

 == Screenshots ==

 1. The TK Google Fonts Admin Settings Panel - images/settings-panel.(png)